-If a certain water flow or body has a direct value, the source of that water flow or body has an indirect value.
-As an example, crop production gives direct value to the water that plants take up from the soil and thus an indirect value to the infiltration water that replenishes the soil.
+The meaning of 'direct value' as opposed to 'indirect value' can be best explained by giving a few examples.
+The use of water for domestic or industrial purposes gives a certain direct value to the water supplied and an indirect value to the river or the ground water from where the water was withdrawn.
+Crop production gives direct value to the water that plants take up from the soil and thus an indirect value to the infiltration water that replenishes the soil.
 If we continue to trace the origins of the water, we find that crop production also gives an indirect value to rainwater, because infiltration water originally is rainwater.
 In irrigated agriculture we can attribute an indirect value to the irrigation water as well.
 If the irrigation water was taken from a river, we can attribute some indirect value to this river too, etc. In the end, all the benefits and values provided by the water in a river basin add to the value of precipitation, the ultimate source of fresh water in any river basin.